 Rainforest Bat Characteristics

 Vampire bats have burnt amber colored fur on their backside while soft and velvety light brown fur that covers their belly.
 Vampire bats have a wingspan of about 8 inches and a body about the size of an adults thumb.
+Thankfully, given their nature, they are not large bats!

 Unlike fruit-eating bats, the vampire bats have a short, conical muzzle without a nose leaf.
 Instead they have naked pads with U-shaped grooves at the tip.
 The common vampire bat also has specialised infrared sensors on its nose, by which it perceives temperature.
 A nucleus has been found in the brain of vampire bats that has a similar position and has similar histology to the infrared nucleus of infrared sensitive snakes.